Skip to Content

 • Trespassers: A trespasser is someone who does not have the property owner’s permission to be on the premises and is there unlawfully for their own purposes.
 An example of a trespasser would be someone who takes a shortcut through private property.

 In Oklahoma, property owners owe the highest duty of care to invitees.
-State law requires property owners to maintain their premises and either remove, repair, or warn invitees of any dangerous conditions or hazards that could cause foreseeable injury.
-When it comes to licensees, Oklahoma property owners must simply warn of dangerous conditions or hazards that could cause foreseeable injury.
-This might include posting warning signs or notices.
+State law requires property owners to maintain their premises and either remove, repair, or warn invitees of dangerous conditions or hazards that could cause foreseeable injury.
+Regarding licensees, Oklahoma property owners must warn of dangerous conditions or hazards that could cause foreseeable injury.
+This might include posting warning signs or notices, particularly in frequently accessed areas.

-In the context of public property liability, governmental immunity can limit an individual's ability to sue the government for injuries sustained on public property.
-However, it's important to note that this immunity is not absolute, and there may be exceptions or situations where the government can be held liable.
+In public property liability, governmental immunity can limit an individual's ability to sue the government for injuries sustained on public property.
+However, it is important to note that this immunity is not absolute, and there may be exceptions or situations where the government can be held liable.
+These exceptions often require demonstrating gross negligence or dangerous conditions previously complained about that went unattended.

-In Oklahoma, when considering a claim against a government entity for injuries on public property, there are specific notice requirements that must be followed.
+In Oklahoma, when considering a claim against a government entity for injuries on public property, specific notice requirements must be followed.
 These requirements typically involve notifying the government of the claim within a specified timeframe after the incident occurs.
+Meeting these timelines is essential to preserve your right to seek compensation.

 Some examples of dangerous property conditions include: